-The Indigenous People Trail offers scenic trekking at relatively low elevations, below 3,000 meters (9,800 feet).
-Bounded by mountainous peaks to the north, the golden Sun Koshi River to the south, and the Tama Koshi River to the east, this is an unforgettable adventure.
-As you walk, you will witness magnificent views of the peaks of the Annapurna, Ganesh Himal, Langtang, Everest, Rowaling and Kanchenjunga mountain ranges.
-And you will get an insight into culturally diverse groups, including Tamang, Newars, Sherpa, Thamis, and Majhis.
+The Indigenous People Trail offers a different experience away from the busier trekking tourist routes,.it is scenic trekking at relatively low elevations, below 3,000 meters (9,800 feet).
+Bounded by mountain peaks to the north, the golden Sun Koshi River to the south, and the Tama Koshi River to the east, this is an unforgettable adventure.
+Witness magnificent views of the peaks of Annapurna, Ganesh Himal, Langtang, Everest, Rowaling and Kanchenjunga mountain ranges and get an insight into culturally diverse groups, including Tamang, Newars, Sherpa, Thamis, and Majhis.

-The trail allows you to stay overnight in private homes in traditional villages, far from commercialized tourist trails.
+The trail allows you to stay overnight in private homes in traditional villages, far from the commercialized tourist trails.
 Rooms are simple but well renovated, and families prepare meals to high standards.
 You will live life as a local and be treated as part of the family in a serene atmosphere.
-Visitors often get involved in local activities, from cooking classes through attending traditional weddings or watching a local dance.
+Visitors often get involved in local activities, from cooking classes through to attending traditional weddings or learning the local dance.
 Unlike commercialized routes, trekkers walk through uninhabited areas and meet few fellow travelers.

 Arrive in Kathmandu meet with our representative at the airport and transfers you to a hotel in the Thamel district.
 The area is a Wi-Fi free zone, so catch up on your emails or social networking, or enjoy the great restaurants, serving food from around the world.

 Meet your trekking guide to discuss the program and co-ordinate any last-minute arrangements.
 You will have time to visit Pashupatinath, Boudhanath Stupa, Swaymbhunath and Kathmandu Durbar Square.
 The rest of the time you can use to explore Thamel and get any shopping for last minute equipment or other necessaries.